Reserve Officers' Training Corps (South Korea): Statistics on school district officers

-It has been shown that is engaged in.

 However, while the military service period continues to be reduced, the service period of school military officers continues to be fixed, and for this reason, the 61st school district (commissioned officer in 2023) candidates were not enough.[4]
 In Korea, the shorter the military service period, the higher the preference.
 Therefore, in the case of noncommissioned officers, they do not apply if they are not working as professional soldiers, so the number of active service personnel is similar to that of officers and noncommissioned officers, but the number of reserve officers is remarkably small.
 In 1997, when the 35th class was commissioned as a lieutenant, 28 months of military service and 26 months of military service, and considering that if an officer is commissioned as a lieutenant, he or she is required to train for four more months.
 For this reason, the popularity of school military officers who serve for six more months has waned.